 I Have a Wisconsin Shares Intentional Program Violation.
 What do I do?
 What is an Intentional Program Violation?
-As a result of an investigation, the agency as determined that you intentionally made a false or misleading statement, intentionally misrepresented or withheld facts, or intentionally committed any act in order to receive a level of service from the Wisconsin Shares program that you would not have otherwise ineligible.
-The individual shall be denied child care benefits as follows: 6 months for a first intentional program violation 12 months for a second intentional program violation Permanently for a third intentional program violation What do I do if I don’t agree with the Intentional Program Violation?
-You will receive a notice in the mail, explaining the reason why an Intentional Program Violation has been imposed.
+As a result of an investigation, it was determined that you intentionally made a false or misleading statement, intentionally misrepresented or withheld facts, or intentionally committed any act in order to receive a level of service from the Wisconsin Shares program that you would not have otherwise been eligible.
+The individual shall be denied child care subsidy as follows: 6 months for a first intentional program violation 12 months for a second intentional program violation Permanently for a third intentional program violation What do I do if I don’t agree with the Intentional Program Violation?
+A notice will be sent to you in the mail, explaining the reason why an Intentional Program Violation has been imposed and agency contact information.
+You should contact the individual listed to receive detailed information regarding your Intentional Program Violation.
 If you feel the agency was not correct in its decision, you can request a Fair Hearing by writing to: Division of Hearing and Appeals P.O.
 Box 7875 Madison, WI 53707-7875 You should also contact the individual who imposed your Intentional Program Violation to discuss options for resolution.
 What if I need child care while I am in the Appeal process?
-If you are currently receiving Wisconsin Shares benefits, you can request a continuation of benefits during the appeals process.
-This request must be included in your appeal.
+If you are currently receiving Wisconsin Shares child care subsidy, you can request a continuation of subsidy during the appeal process.
+Your appeal must include this request.